-The trickiest part of those cute handmade baby blankets are those darn mitered corners.
-Here's a great tutorial that will help you create mitered corners on your soft baby blanket with a little cheating (shh! don’t tell your mom!).
+The trickiest part of typical handmade baby blankets are those darn mitered corners.
+This is a great DIY tutorial that will help you create mitered corners on your soft baby blanket with a little cheating (shh! don’t tell your mom!).

 - Sewing machine